 Celeris Networks Listed by sinobi Ransomware Group

 On May 5, 2026, Celeris Networks appeared on the leak site of the sinobi ransomware group.
-The Knoxville-based IT support provider, which manages networks, cybersecurity, and cloud services for accounting firms, legal practices, nonprofits, and other local businesses, had internal files exfiltrated during a ransomware incident.
-While the exact number of individuals whose data was exposed remains unknown, anyone whose information passed through Celeris Networks systems could be affected.
+The Knoxville-based IT support provider, which manages networks, cybersecurity, and cloud services for accounting firms, legal practices, nonprofits, and other local businesses, is claimed to have had internal files exfiltrated during a ransomware incident.
+While the exact number of individuals whose data may have been exposed remains unknown, anyone whose information passed through Celeris Networks systems could be affected.

 Public reporting indicates that sinobi posted proof of the breach on its dark-web leak site, listing Celeris Networks as a victim.
 The data taken consists of internal files exfiltrated before encryption.
 No specific volume of records or list of exposed data types has been detailed in available reporting.
 Celeris Networks has not yet issued a public statement confirming the timeline or scope of the intrusion.